nobodxbodon/HistoryInThreads/README.md

+# NOTE: this version is deprecated, as Firefox doesn't support XUL extension starting from 57.0.
+New version please check https://github.com/program-in-chinese/HistoryInThreads_WebExtension

 Select time range from Today, Yesterday, Last 7 days, This month, This year, All (default is Today).
 Search terms take effect when the time range is changed.

 The thread roots are ordered by latest visit first.